 Another great benefit of this formula is that you put yourself in the position of an expert.
 You know about the industry more than the recipient.
 Hence, your credibility will increase in front of subscribers.

 3. Create a sense of urgency

 Not many people like to be rushed into a decision.
 However, you can use this tactic to your advantage.
 After all, the majority of people work well when they're under pressure.
-Such a strategy will encourage the recipients to act fast, so it eliminates the possibility for you to miss an opportunity.
+Such a strategy will encourage the recipients to act fast, so it eliminates the possibility of missing an opportunity.

-By creating a sense of urgency, you can boost the open rates by up to 14% and the transaction rates by up to 16%.
+By creating a sense of urgency, you can boost open rates by up to 14% and the transaction rates 16%.
 You can see the urgency in this campaign:

 However, when it comes to this tactic, you must do it right to make it work.
-Thus, you shouldn't create a hurry if you intend to give out the same benefit shortly after.
+Thus, you shouldn't create a hurry if you intend to give the same benefit shortly afterward.

 If it isn't right, it will also damage your reputation as you are training the subscribers to wait for a better deal.
 This will hurt your profits long-term.

 4. The big announcement

 Another formula that has a high success rate is the announcement line.
 After all, it doesn't have to be a huge announcement.

 You will have the subscribers engaged if you're sending out announcement such as: